aidenwaring/CA_T2A1_Workbook/README.md

 These values and their 'Twelve Principles of Agile Software' helped define a new way of approaching software development.
 Over the years many different organisations have helped further these core values and found ways to implement these strategies into their project delivery.
 The growing use of Agile has helped better define it's processes.
 Several different types of Agile methodologies have been created, while similar, are designed for different delivery models.

 The implementation of the Agile methodology is first determined by your delivery objective.
 Teams who work continuiously on a project with continuious release methodlogy often chose to implement the Kanban methodology, which focuses on visual representations of work to maximize efficiency and highlight where work is needed.
 Teams who are delivering a product or service by a certain deadline may chose to use Agile in the 'Scrum' framework.
-In a scrum, teams work in a several interval phases named sprints, during which their goal is to create an interative loop of developing the software and gathering feedback, using this as input for their next sprint.
+In a scrum, teams work in a several interval phases named sprints, during which their goal is to create an interative loop of developing the software and gathering feedback, using this as input for their next sprint.[Reference](https://www.atlassian.com/agile/kanban/kanban-vs-scrum)

-If we take a look at using scrum as an example, after determining that scrum is chosen to be the preferred delivery methodology, implementing it as part of managing the project is as follows:
+If we take a look at using scrum as an example, after determining that scrum is chosen to be the preferred delivery methodology, implementing it as part of managing the project is as follows:[Reference](https://www.scrumguides.org/scrum-guide.html)

 #### 1. Defining Scrum Team